osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add multiple new schedules for egress every 1 minute / every 1 hour  starting January 1st, 2022 at 9:00.
-All properties explicitly listed.
+**Add multiple new schedules for egress every minute and every hour starting January 1st, 2022 at 9:00.
+All properties are explicitly listed.**

 ```json
 [